lewissbaker/cppcoro/README.md

 This library makes use of the [Cake build system](https://github.com/lewissbaker/cake) (no, not the [C# one](http://cakebuild.net/)).

-This library requires Visual Studio 2017 or later.
+This library currently requires Visual Studio 2017 or later and the Windows 10 SDK.

+Support for Clang ([#3](https://github.com/lewissbaker/cppcoro/issues/3)) and Linux ([#15](https://github.com/lewissbaker/cppcoro/issues/15)) is planned.

 ## Prerequisites